-CVOR is one of the most specialized lanes in all of travel nursing — and Texas is one of the best places to do it.
+CVOR is one of the most specialized lanes in all of travel nursing, and Texas is one of the best places in the country to work it.
 The big metros run cardiac surgery programs that stay busy all year, and they need experienced CVOR travelers to keep those rooms moving.
 So if you’ve got real bypass experience and the credentials to back it up, the Lone Star State has contracts that pay for it.
 Here’s the deal: this page lays out what CVOR travel nurse jobs in Texas actually look like, what they pay right now, how licensing works as a compact state, and how Junxion gets you placed without the call-center runaround.

-Junxion Med Staffing was founded by a traveling surgical tech, so cardiovascular OR environments aren’t foreign territory for us.
-Your recruiter knows what CVOR actually involves, understands why bypass pump experience matters, and won’t waste your time pitching you to programs that don’t fit your background.
-We’re a focused team that actually picks up the phone — not a call center processing volume.
+Junxion Med Staffing was started by a surgical tech who traveled, so a cardiovascular OR is familiar ground for us.
+Your recruiter knows what CVOR actually asks of you, gets why bypass pump experience carries so much weight, and won’t pitch you programs that don’t fit your background just to fill a req.
+When you call, a person answers.
 Browse what’s open on the CVOR travel nurse hub, dig into the numbers in our CVOR travel nurse job breakdown, or check how to become a traveling nurse if you’re still mapping out the move.

 Why Take CVOR Travel Nurse Jobs in Texas?

 Texas is an NLC compact state, which gives travelers with a compact license a direct path to Texas assignments without waiting on a separate license application.
-That speed matters in CVOR, because cardiac programs tend to have urgent needs tied to case volume, a staff departure, or a program expansion.
-Texas also carries high cardiovascular disease rates driven by population size and demographics, and that keeps cardiac surgery volume steady all year.
-Add in metros that concentrate some of the most sophisticated cardiac programs in the country, and you’ve got the kind of consistent demand that keeps CVOR contracts flowing.
+That speed matters here.
+Cardiac programs rarely post travel needs on a relaxed timeline; a case spike hits, someone resigns, a program adds rooms, and suddenly they need a traveler who can start now.
+Texas also carries high cardiovascular disease rates driven by population size and demographics, which keeps cardiac surgery volume steady all year.
+Layer on metros that concentrate some of the most sophisticated cardiac programs in the country and you get demand that just doesn’t let up.

 Across the major Texas markets, CVOR travelers work complex open-heart cases, valve repairs and replacements, coronary bypasses, and a growing share of TAVR and other structural heart procedures at large academic medical centers and dedicated cardiac surgery programs.
-The clinical exposure is about as strong as the specialty gets, and the pay reflects the complexity.
-The state’s size also means steady contract availability without the seasonal gaps that hit smaller markets.
+Clinically, it’s about as strong as this specialty gets, and the pay reflects the complexity.
+The state’s sheer size also means contracts keep coming without the seasonal gaps that hit smaller markets.
 Want to size Texas up against your other options?
 Our complete guide to travel nurse assignments in Texas covers cities, pay, and lifestyle in depth.

 What a Typical CVOR Assignment Looks Like in Texas

-Most Texas CVOR contracts run about 13 weeks with options to extend, and you’ll typically circulate or scrub open-heart cases on a day-shift block with call layered on top.
-The case mix leans toward coronary bypass grafts, valve repairs and replacements, aortic work, and structural heart procedures, with the bigger academic programs running the widest variety.
-Expect a quick orientation — facilities hire CVOR travelers who can walk in, pick up the surgeon cards and pump protocols fast, and start carrying their share of cases almost right away.
+Most Texas CVOR contracts run about 13 weeks with options to extend.
+You’ll usually circulate or scrub open-heart cases on a day-shift block with call layered on top.
+Expect plenty of coronary bypass grafts, valve repairs and replacements, aortic work, and structural heart procedures, and expect the bigger academic programs to run the widest variety of them.
+Orientation tends to be short.
+Facilities bring in CVOR travelers because they can walk in, learn the surgeon cards and pump protocols fast, and start carrying their share of cases almost right away.

-Call comes with the territory in CVOR, and Texas is no exception — cardiac emergencies don’t keep business hours.
+Call comes with the territory in CVOR, and Texas is no exception, because cardiac emergencies don’t keep business hours.
 Most contracts carry call on top of your scheduled shifts, and that callback pay adds real money to your weekly total (more on the specifics in the FAQs below).
 The day-to-day is high-acuity and detail-driven.
-You’re running the sterile field in a room packed with specialized equipment, and you’re locked in with the perfusionist, cardiac anesthesiologist, and surgeon through every phase of the case.
-When something gets complicated, the whole room leans on the OR team to stay a step ahead.
+You’re running the sterile field in a room packed with specialized equipment, working in lockstep with the perfusionist, the cardiac anesthesiologist, and the surgeon through every phase of the case.
+When a case turns, the whole room looks to the OR team to stay a step ahead.
 If that’s where you do your best work, Texas has plenty of it.

 CVOR Travel Nurse Pay in Texas

 CVOR contracts in Texas are among the best-paying in the specialty.
-The mix of technical complexity, call requirements, and steady facility demand pushes rates up.
-Based on current market data, weekly pay for CVOR travel nurses in Texas generally lands in the $1,900 to $3,100 per week range, with the exact number driven by facility, call structure, shift, and your experience level.
-Contracts with heavy call at the busiest cardiac programs tend to push toward the top of that range.
+Technical complexity, call requirements, and steady facility demand all push rates upward.
+Based on current market data, weekly pay for CVOR travel nurses in Texas generally lands in the $2,500 to $3,350 per week range, and where you fall inside it depends on the facility, the call structure, the shift, and your experience level.
+Take heavy call at one of the busiest cardiac programs and you’ll usually sit near the top of that range.

 Pay moves with the market and the season, so treat that as a starting reference, not a promise.
-Your Junxion recruiter walks through the full package before you commit — the taxable rate, the stipends, the call structure — so you’re looking at real numbers for the actual contract instead of a generic average.
+Before you commit to anything, your Junxion recruiter walks you through the whole package: the taxable rate, the stipends, what call actually pays.
+Real numbers for the actual contract, not a generic average.
 Here’s what a Junxion CVOR package in Texas usually includes:

 - Tax-free meals and incidentals (M&IE) stipend included in your package